 - Document plans, statuses, issue logs, deliverables, and outcomes for individual projects according to set program standards.

-- Ensure that all program project artifacts are delivered on-time and within scope.
+- Ensure that all project artifacts are delivered on-time and within scope.

-- Make data-driven decisions across the project lifecycle in the context of larger program needs.
+- Make data-driven decisions across the project lifecycle in the context of larger project needs.

 - Lead individual project close tasks to ensure operational readiness for post-project handoff.